systemtrader/crypto_ticker-currency/README.md

 ### Synopsis

-  The ticker functions (btcusd, ltcusd, etc) return an HTTParty response, and this module includes a parser for the body.
+  The ticker functions (btcusd, ltcusd, etc) return an HTTParty::Response, and this module includes a parser for the body.
 The parser returns numeric data as BigDecimal values, which can be manipulated however you like.
+Hash keys differ for each exchange, but :high, :low, and :last should always exist in the response.

 ### Example